dpup/prefab/README.md

 - `plugin.Plugin` : the required base interface which provides a name for each plugin.
 - `plugin.DependentPlugin` : allows plugins to specify other plugins which they need to use.
 - `plugin.InitializablePlugin` : plugins will be initialized in dependency order, allowing for more control of setup.
-- `server.OptionProvider` : used to change server behavior, add services, or handlers.
-See `server.Option` for full functionality.
+- `prefab.OptionProvider` : used to change server behavior, add services, or handlers.
+See `prefab.Option` for full functionality.

 By convention, plugins should be created by a `Plugin` function.
 If the plugin is intended to be used by other plugins, it's name should be exported as